|

 There are those who show and win with a sheep they bought and cover up the name on the pedigree with the rosette.
 And those who, in their social media posts, put the farm prefix in front of every single sheep they mention- except yours!
 It seems very high school, but it really does go on, all the time.
 I don't have time for that nonsense, I never have and I never will.
 I do not believe in buying sheep from someone and then pretending that breeder doesn't exist.

 Credit where credit is due, I would like to acknowledge the producers whose genetics I have used to create the Sheep Trax flock: the Germanie flock from Quebec; the Sawyer and Zubot flocks in Saskatchewan, and a handful from the Napkin Farm flock in Alberta; these animals enabled me to bring in Schreiner, Ivelcote, and Come And Go lines; and from Quebec, a few animals from Guillaume Allaire and Bergerie les Agneaux de la Plaine (Francois Champagne and Lyne Brodeur), which allowed me to continue with more Germanie lines.
 The Germanie, Schreiner, Sawyer, Come And Go, Zubot, and Ivelcote flocks are gone forever, and I am doing my best to continue, through the Sheep Trax flock, their legacies, as well as those of the foundation Canadian Arc and first-generation Polycott animals that I used via AI.
 And I recently added a few ewes from Don Johnston of northern Alberta and Veteran Colony of Veteran, AB.
 These Sky Blue and VCSF ewes enable me to add in some more Sawyer lines, and to bring back some lines they got from me that have gotten scarcer over the years.
 If I bought a sheep from someone, I will not hide it.
+And in 2024 I had the great good fortune to get a few ewes from Danny Bruce's flock in Nova Scotia.
+This spring one of those ewes presented me with triplets that will all be kept here in my flock.

-The popularity of this breed increased so much over the last 10 years, that I am sure it is safe to say the Canadian Arcott is here to stay.
+The popularity of this breed increased so much over the last 10+ years, that I am sure it is safe to say the Canadian Arcott is here to stay.
+In fact, the Canadian Arcott has now become the FIFTH most registered breed in Canada!
+If it wasn't impressive enough that 633 were registered in 2022, we smashed the record in 2023 with 755 Canadian Arcotts registered!
+And 2024 was not far behind, with 709!
 There are more purebred flocks starting up, and as always, several commercial flocks use Canadian Arcott rams to improve the muscling and speed up the growth and finish on their crossbred lambs.
 The breed's purebred representation at shows and sales such as the All Canada Classic, the SSBA Grasslands, and Canadian Western Agribtion has skyrocketed.
-On the market lamb side, the versatility of the finish on this breed means a Canadian Arcott lamb can be slaughtered at 90 pounds, at 100 pounds, at 110 pounds, all the way up to 125-130 pounds, before it becomes over-finished.
-More and more commercial producers are appreciating this phenomenal growth and finish.
+Their rapidly-expanding popularity in a lot of the Hutterite Colonies has been great for this breed, and I really appreciate their purchases, and their always-positive feedback.

 Unfortunately, Canadian Arcotts often get lumped with Rideau Arcotts.
 Rideau Arcotts are great in cross-breeding programs, and they are stupendous producers for people who can handle prolific breeds, but they are not for everyone.
 Rest assured that the Canadian Arcott is NOT the same thing as a Rideau!
 The Canadians have faster growth, faster finish, better muscling, and a lower lambing percentage; the ewes are still very maternal and great milkers, but they do not produce the quads and quints that the Rideau is known for.